nxglabs/qik-docs/example/content/Default-functions/Default-functions.md

     9. Auth

-•	It is Post function is for Authentication
+•	It is Post function is for Authentication or login in frantend

  | API Title   | Auth                                                        |
  |-------------|-------------------------------------------------------------|